• Skip to primary navigation

 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.

-I hope you enjoy the process of making this delicious Lahmacun as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this delicious Turkish Lahmacun as much as you enjoy eating it! 🙂

 Bon appétit! / Afiyet olsun!